mmm587/DEMSA/README.md

 # DEMSA
-## Intorduction
+## Introduction
-This is the implementation of paper: Currently unavailable
+This is the implementation of the paper: Currently unavailable

 ## Dataset Link
 Official website